Living In A House During Probate [market_city]

 Living in a house during probate is generally permissible in Missouri, but some requirements must be followed to ensure conformity with state law.
 When someone dies and their estate goes into probate, the executor or administrator oversees the estate’s assets, including any property.

-In Kansas City, MO, if you are an heir or beneficiary who wants to remain in the home during this procedure, you must speak properly with the executor and seek permission.
-The probate court oversees estate management to ensure that all debts and obligations are paid before assets are distributed to heirs.
+If you are an heir or beneficiary in Kansas City, MO and you want to stay in the house during this process, you need to talk to the agent and get permission.
+The probate court is in charge of managing the estate and making sure that all bills are paid off before the assets are given to the heirs.

 Residing on the property may be permitted if it does not interfere with these responsibilities or reduce the estate’s worth.
 It’s also important to note that while living there, you may be responsible for maintaining the property and paying bills like electricity and insurance.